Credit Card Regex Python Validator

 What is Credit Card Regex?

-The Credit Card Regex Pattern
+Credit Card Regex Pattern in Python

-How to Validate Credit Cards in Python?
+How to Validate Credit Cards Using Regex in Python

 import re